 - Ask that your staff follow virtual meeting etiquette.
 Meeting remotely can make scheduling easier and eliminate travel expenses, but communicating clearly requires certain skills.
 Ask that all participants introduce themselves at the start of each meeting and that each speaker identify themselves when speaking.

 - Also make sure your staff understands how to use web conferencing technology.
 Given the video and online meeting tools available today, there’s no reason to fumble through conference calls where everyone has to page through reports on their own.
+When evaluating video conferencing tools like RingCentral and Zoom, consider their screen sharing capabilities and other features that promote seamless remote collaboration.
 And too many meetings waste time trying to resolve technical issues.

 - Finally, consider scheduling a “no meeting” day each week.
 It’s rarely productive to dive into projects in the 30-minute increments between meetings; usually, the wheels are just starting to crank in your head when it’s time to shut your laptop and move on.
 But designating an entire day as meeting-free can allow everyone to immerse themselves in work for blissfully uninterrupted hours.
 Conversely, if you have telecommuters, consider designating an “office meeting day” when everyone comes in for face-to-face time.